UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     #How many total replicas of each window are run (we recommend at least 5).
     total_reps = 5

-    #How many replicas should this evocation of TIES_MD run, used for parallelisation
-    reps_per_exec = 5

     #Where in lambda schedule (0->1) should the electrostatic potentials begin, stop appearing.
     elec_edges = 0.5, 1.0